 4. Which foods do you know make you ill?
 Foods that give you headaches, sleepiness, nausea, stomach aches, or diarrhea stress your body to the point that it will demand sugar.

 Common problem foods are: dairy foods, wheat gluten, and nightshade vegetables (potatoes, tomatoes, green peppers, and chili peppers).
 These foods can be addictive.
 Notoriously: milk, cheese, ice cream, pizza, bread, pasta, Mexican food, jalapenos, and french fries all lend themselves to addictive eating.

-5. Alcoholism is a dangerous addiction beyond the scope of this article.
-However, alcohol is a refined product, even more poisonous than sugar, that like sugar has no nutritional value.
-It seems to serve in some as interchangeable with sugary foods.
+5. Alcoholism is a dangerous addiction beyond the scope of this site.
+Alcohol is a refined product, even more poisonous than sugar; like refined sugar, it has no nutritional value.
+Some people seem to use it interchangeably with sugar.